 \section{The Hessian of the \texorpdfstring{$\tau$}{tau}-function}

-This section constructs the main object of the paper: the mixed Hessian of $\log\tau$ with respect to the dispersionless Toda times.
-We work throughout in the scale-free variables introduced in Section~\ref{sec:inversion}, which removes the trivial dependence on the conformal radius and yields a Hessian that depends only on the shape parameter $\zeta = a/r$.

-The section is organized as follows.
-We first recall the kernel representation due to Wiegmann--Zabrodin and use it to define the scale-invariant Hessian (Subsection~\ref{subsec:kernel-hessian}).
+We now introduce the mixed Hessian of $\log\tau$ with respect to the dispersionless Toda times.
+Throughout, we use the scale-free variables from Section~\ref{sec:inversion}, which remove the trivial dependence on the conformal radius and leave a Hessian depending only on the shape parameter $\zeta=a/r$.
+We first recall the Wiegmann--Zabrodin kernel formula and define the scale-invariant Hessian (Subsection~\ref{subsec:kernel-hessian}).
 We then expand the kernel using the Raney machinery from Section~\ref{sec:inversion}, obtaining an exact Gram representation as a sum of rank-one operators (Subsection~\ref{subsec:gram-representation}).
-Finally, we analyze the Gram weights and identify the analytic threshold $\zeta_c$ at which the naive unweighted Gram realization breaks down (Subsection~\ref{subsec:gram-weights}).
+Finally, we analyze the Gram weights and locate the analytic threshold $\zeta_c$ at which the naive unweighted Gram realization breaks down (Subsection~\ref{subsec:gram-weights}).